richwidgets/richwidgets/TESTS.md

 using [karma](http://karma-runner.github.io/) as our test runner.
 Widget tests must go beyond simple setup/takedown of the widgets, and must also test all widget options and user interactions.
 In this way we will be able to keep our widgets both current and stable.

+### Installing Karma

+*The Karma tool can be easily installed with NPM as:*

+    npm install -g karma

 ### Running Test Suite

 *Run all tests on particular browsers:*